 Doctor of Philosophy (PhD)

 The PhD graduate program emphasizes research work.
 The minimum course requirement for the PhD degree in the IMS is the equivalent of one full graduate course (with a previous Masters), in addition to MSC 1011Y “PhD Student Seminars.”
 PhD Direct entry students are required to complete 2 full graduate courses in addition to MSC 1011Y.
 Depending on the student’s background preparation, and in consultation with the supervisor and Program Advisory Committee members, additional courses may be recommended.
-Students are expected to be on-campus and participating full-time until all program requirements are completed.
-It is expected that courses will be completed in the first year, and that the research, written thesis and defense will be completed by the end of year 3 or 4.
 To qualify for the PhD degree, a thesis must be submitted and the student must pass an internal examination before proceeding to the final PhD oral examination conducted by the School of Graduate Studies.